How to get paid faster from clients and boost cash flow

 1. Make your payment terms super clear

-- Let clients know what types of payment methods you accept
+- List the payment methods you accept

 - Outline any fees for late payments